ericsonga/APCSAReview/_sources/Unit1-Getting-Started/topic-1-4-assignment.rst

    :answer_b: 16
    :answer_c: 8
    :correct: c
-   :feedback_a: This would be the result of 158 divided by 10.
-Modulus gives you the remainder.
+   :feedback_a: This would be the result of 158 divided by 10.  modulo gives you the remainder.
-   :feedback_b: Modulus gives you the remainder after the division.
+   :feedback_b: modulo gives you the remainder after the division.
    :feedback_c: When you divide 158 by 10 you get a remainder of 8.

    What is the result of 158 % 10?